Your Go-To Plumbing Repair Experts

 Leaky Faucet Repair

-If you’re a do-it-yourselfer, you may want to tackle a faucet repair yourself.
+If you’re a do-it-yourselfer, you may want to tackle a plumbing or leak repair yourself.
 However, if you’re not sure what type of faucet you have or you’re not confident in your plumbing abilities, you can call on ARS/Rescue Rooter to get your leak fixed fast and properly.
 We repair and replace all types of faucets and fixtures.

 Regular wear and tear can cause faucets to spring leaks, but it’s usually a quick fix for one of our plumbing experts.
 In fact, a leaky faucet could require nothing more than a new seat washer, O-ring, or valve seat—or even a good cleaning.
 More extensive repairs are rare, but it could be the case that a broken pipe or fitting could be the larger problem behind a relatively minor symptom.
 Whatever the case, our local plumbing specialists know how to make your dripping faucet watertight again.